elenderg/PAL-1000/instruções de compilação.md

 `Move the rider (compiler rules).`

-`202.
-This is the guy who compiles IF statements, together with his two helpers:`
+202. This is the guy who compiles IF statements, together with his two helpers:

 `To compile the next statement given a rider (if):`